 Until true love speaks, and finds it well

-And with that advice, the Sorting Hat finished its song, letting the sorting commence.
-Each house received about ten new members each, much to the excitement of each house.
+And with that vague advice, the Sorting Hat finished its song, allowing the sorting to commence.
+Each house received about ten new members each, much to the excitement of the returning students.
 Enthusiastic murmurs spread as the feast magically appeared on the tables, much to the surprise of the first years, with some plates moving along the table lengths to allow everyone a chance to try every dish.

 As they had been told earlier on the train, Malfoy and Hermione made their way through the throng of students leaving the Great Hall up to Professor McGonagall at the top of the steps.
 They gave each other a polite nod before turning and facing the Headmistress.

-“Before I show the two of you to your dorm, there is something I must say,” there was a pregnant pause as Professor McGonagall decided how to properly word what it was she wanted to say.
+“Before I show the two of you to your dorm, there is something I must say,” there was a pregnant pause as Professor McGonagall decided how to properly word what it was she wanted to say exactly.
 “I know there has been high animosity between the two of you for the past six years, but it’s high time to put all of that behind you.
 I am counting on the two of you to lead your fellow seventh years and other students in showing unity and civility, if not friendship.
-They need to be shown what it’s like not to fear for their lives every day; they need stability and optimism.
+They need to be shown what it’s like not to fear for their lives every day; they need stability and optimism; they need strength and light.
 As is already evident, you are working on civility, or you would have accepted my offer on the train.
 So for that, I thank you.
-This way to your dormitory,” she concluded, taking off at a brisk pace out of the Great Hall, up the changing staircases to the seventh floor.
+This way to your dormitory,” she concluded abruptly, taking off at a brisk pace out of the Great Hall, up the changing staircases to the seventh floor.
 She turned right down the corridor and stopped about halfway down to face a painting of the four founders of Hogwarts.

 “Dumbledore,” she said to the portrait, causing it to swing open.
-Professor McGonagall led the way in to the most amazing common room both Malfoy and Hermione had ever seen.
-Smiling at their speechlessness, McGonagall stood facing them with a tiny house elf wearing a sweater and skirt.
+Professor McGonagall led them into the most amazing common room both Malfoy and Hermione had ever seen.
+Smiling slightly at their speechlessness, McGonagall stood facing them with a tiny house elf wearing a too-large ruby sweater and floral-patterned skirt.
 “This is your personal house elf Starry.
-She is actually Dobby’s sister, which is why she is paid and gets vacations that coincide with yours.
-She can deliver messages to me or your other professors in case of an emergency, a late night snack, or anything that strikes your fancy.
+She is a close relative of Dobby's and shares his views, which is why she is paid and gets vacations that coincide with yours.
+She can deliver messages to me or your other professors in case of an emergency, bring you a late night snack during a study session, or anything that comes up suddenly.
 I’ll let you two settle in then.”

 Hermione flushed pink and mumbled a “Thank you,” before the professor left the common room.
 It was the most beautiful blend of Slytherin and Gryffindor colors Hermione had ever seen.
-The walls were silver, green, gold, or red with their respective house symbols in the complementary colors.
-Two desks faced each other against the far wall, below a large stained glass window depicting a snake and lion together.
-A beautiful stone fireplace was along the right wall, opposing the hallway to their bedrooms and bathroom.
-A pair of silver and deep red armchairs sat on either side of a gold and green couch that faced the fireplace.
+The walls were silver, green, gold, or red with their respective house symbols in complementary colors.
+Two desks faced each other against the far wall, below a large stained glass window depicting a snake and lion entwined.
+A beautiful stone fireplace was along the right wall, opposing the stairs leading up to the hallway to their bedrooms and shared bathroom.
+A pair of silver and deep red armchairs sat on either side of a gold and green accented black couch that faced the fireplace.
 A black rug with the Hogwarts crest stitched on it lay underneath an ebony coffee table.

 Malfoy and Hermione made their way to the bathroom, the door at the end of the hallway.
 As Malfoy opened the door, Hermione let out a gasp upon seeing the black and white marbled bathroom.
-The white marble tub imitated the prefect’s, with only twenty-five taps to choose from and a slightly smaller size, but it was still large enough to swim in from Hermione’s observations.
+The white marble tub imitated the prefect’s, but with only twenty-five taps to choose from and a slightly smaller size, but it was still large enough to swim in from Hermione’s observations.
 There was a large frosted glass shower commanding the far left corner; a towel rack with green and red towels hung halfway between the two, a cupboard hiding more underneath.
+Matching bathrobes hung on the backside of the door.
 Along the left wall was a black marble sink and mirror with shelves on either side to hold any products; a black toilet on the opposing wall.
 Both of them looked down at the floor to see a black and white representation of the snake and lion once again, with the words “Draco Dormiens Nunquam Titillandus” surrounding them.